particle-iot/docs/src/content/reference/firmware.md

 ### versionNumber()

-Determines the version of system firmware available.
+Determines the version of Device OS available.
 Returns the version encoded as a number:

 > 0xAABBCCDD